-Sustainability reporting is the process through which a company assesses, discloses, and publishes information regarding its performance in environmental, social, and governance (ESG) areas [11].
+Sustainability reporting is the process through which a company assesses, discloses, and publishes information regarding its performance in environmental, social, and governance (ESG) areas [14].
 This reporting helps companies manage ESG-related risks and opportunities more responsibly.

-Additionally, sustainability reporting allows companies to improve their public image and reputation while reducing legal or operational risks [12].
+Additionally, sustainability reporting allows companies to improve their public image and reputation while reducing legal or operational risks [15].

-A sustainability report serves as a tool for a company to demonstrate its for social accountability the environmental effects of its business operations, as well as its long-term sustainability strategy.
-Sustainability reporting aims to raise awareness and foster stakeholder engagement generating shared value for both the company and the environment [13].
+A sustainability report serves as a tool for a company to demonstrate its accountability for the social and environmental effects of its business operations, as well as its long-term sustainability strategy.
+Sustainability reporting aims to raise awareness and foster stakeholder engagement in generating shared value for both the company and the environment [16].

-The following overview sustainability reporting for the period from 2019 to 2022 is derived from a survey report assessing the percentage of companies reporting and providing assurance services for sustainability information.
-This survey, conducted by [6], [14], included 1,400 listed companies from 22 jurisdictions, such as Australia, Indonesia, Brazil, Germany, China, France, Japan, South Africa, Mexico, Italy, South Korea, Turkey, Argentina, United States, Russia, Saudi Arabia, Singapore, Hong Kong, United Kingdom, Spain and India.
+The following overview of sustainability reporting for the period from 2019 to 2022 is derived from a survey report assessing the percentage of companies reporting and providing assurance services for sustainability information.
+This survey, conducted by [9], [17], included 1,400 listed companies from 22 jurisdictions, such as Australia, Indonesia, Brazil, Germany, China, France, Japan, South Africa, Mexico, Italy, South Korea, Turkey, Argentina, United States, Russia, Saudi Arabia, Singapore, Hong Kong, United Kingdom, Spain and India.